Why we’re here and how we sound

 It can also be used as a way of highlighting smaller texts, but its predominant usage is for hero messaging.

-Securitas Sans Regular is used for all areas of body copy and smaller text.
+Securitas Pro Regular is used for all areas of body copy and smaller text.
 It’s the most effective of the three weights for legibility, and as such, is best used when trying to communicate information clearly and practically.

 Securitas Pro Light is used to provide typographic contrast, and is often paired with Regular or Bold.
 It is rarely used in isolation.
-It is most commonly used for pull-quotes, or areas of text that are being highlighted within a larger typographic compostion.
+It is most commonly used for pull-quotes, or areas of text that are being highlighted within a larger typographic composition.

 Each of the three weights comes with and italic version.
 The identity encourages restrained usage of Light Italic, Regular Italic and Bold Italic.
 They should be used when emphasizing selected words or sections, but never as a singular application if possible.